RAPID RETAIN – GEOTECHNICAL & STRUCTURAL EFFECTS ON CANTILEVER/RESTRAINED RETAINING WALLS – V3. (2015 IBC/ACI 318-14) – Ready to save you time.

 - Design of shear stem key @ the top of footing – bottom of stem interface

 - Calculation to check of whether Active or At rest or in between earth pressures apply to the stem

-- Calculating passive earth resistance when passive soils are descending
+- Calculating passive earth resistance when passive soils are descending, ascending or level

 - Calculating at rest earth pressure when the backfill soils are overconsolidated and inclined